ietf-wg-cellar/ebml-specification/specification.markdown

 0x4285     | DocTypeReadVersion  | Described in [section DocTypeReadVersion](#doctypereadversion-element)
 0xBF       | CRC-32              | Described in [section CRC-32](#crc32-element)
 0xEC       | Void                | Described in [section Void](#void-element)

+## CELLAR EBML DocType Registry

+This document creates a new IANA Registry called "CELLAR EBML DocType Registry".

+DocType values are described in [this section](#doctype).
+DocTypes are ASCII strings, defined in [the `String Element` section](#string-element), which label the official name of the `EBML Document Type`.
+The strings may be allocated according to First Come First Served (see [@!RFC8126]).

+The use of ASCII corresponds to the types and code already in use, the value is not meant to be visible to the user.

+DocType string values of "matroska" and "webm" are reserved for pre-existing formats.